pirttju/python-vr-ticket/README.md

 ## Background:

 Finnish Railways (VR) uses Small Structured Barcodes (SSB) on travel documents.
-These are 6-layer Aztec 2D barcodes as specified in UIC leaflet 918-2.
+The SSBs are 6-layer Aztec 2D barcodes as specified in UIC leaflet 918-2.
 More can be read from ERA TAP TSI technical document B.6.

 ### Links